Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 • The one that drives is called the driving system and

-• The other which is driven is called driven system.
+• The other which is driven is called the driven system.

-Belt Drives are a type of frictional drives used for transmitting powers from one shaft to another by means of pulleys which rotate at the same speed or at the different speed.
+Belt drives are a type of frictional drive used for transmitting powers from one shaft to another using pulleys that rotate at the same speed or a different speed.

 Belt drive types

-The portion of the belt which is having less tension is called slack side and the one which has higher tension is called tight side.
-The effective pulling power of the belt that causes the rotation of the driven pulley is the difference in tension on the slack and tight side.
+The portion of the belt which is having less tension is called the slack side and the one which has higher tension is called the tight side.
+The effective pulling power of the belt that causes the rotation of the driven pulley is the difference in tension on the slack and tight sides.

 The tensions in the tight and slack sides of the belt depend on the angle of contact, the belt drives have to be arranged such that the slack side comes above and the tight side comes below the pulleys.

 This arrangement increases the angled contact of the belt on the driven side.
-Sometimes in a belt-drive, there is always a possibility of some slipping taking place between the belt and the pulleys which cause the driven pulley to rotate at a lesser speed, consequently reduces the power transmission.
+Sometimes in a belt drive, there is always a possibility of some slipping taking place between the belt and the pulleys which causes the driven pulley to rotate at a lesser speed, consequently reducing the power transmission.
 Hence belt drives are said to be not a Positive type of power transmission system

 Types of Belts

-There are four commonly used types of belts are:
+There are four commonly used types of belts:

 1. Flat belt